 Summer Institute Begins August 16, 2021

-The pre-semester Historic Preservation Institute will be held from Monday, August 17 through Thursday, August 27, 2020 (please note this date us subject to change due to the coronvirus) for all incoming MSHP students; the programming will be hybrid, with in-person activities pending local coronavirus guidelines.
+The pre-semester Historic Preservation Institute will be held from Monday, August 16 through Thursday, August 26, 2021 for all incoming MSHP students; the programming will be hybrid, with in-person activities pending local coronavirus guidelines.
 The course fee is $500 that will be charged to your student billing account on the first day of the class.
 The summer institute serves several purposes: it begins your orientation to Philadelphia and its history and architecture and introduces some of the important skills, questions, and issues that will be at the center of your first year's work.
 It will also allow the first-year cohort to get to know one another and provide a chance to begin working with the Program's faculty.
 A full program and schedule will be sent under separate cover.
-Micah Dornfeld (email@example.com) will issue permits and enroll the incoming class in this non-credit workshop.
+Micah Dornfeld (firstname.lastname@example.org) will issue permits and enroll the incoming class in this non-credit workshop.

 Course fees for Architecture, City Planning, Historic Preservation and Landscape Architecture summer institutes will be applied to student’s accounts on the first day of the course.
 Students will receive an email confirmation from the Office of Student Services when the charge(s) have been applied to their account.
 The charges will be visible to students under “new activity” in the Penn.Pay system.
 The fee will be due during the next scheduled billing cycle.
 Student Financial Services billing schedule is available online at: http://www.sfs.upenn.edu/billing/billing-schedule.htm.
 Questions regarding billing for summer institute coursework should be directed to the Weitzman School Office of Student Services at: email@example.com

 Get to Know Us Better

-Current graduate students Kimberly La Porte (MSHP'20) and Gregory Maxwell (MSHP'21) are happy to answer questions you may have about the Graduate Program in Historic Preservation.
+Current graduate students Ha Leem Ro (MSHP'21) Gregory Maxwell (MSHP'21) are happy to answer questions you may have about the Graduate Program in Historic Preservation.
 Click on their names to check out their student profiles, or take a look at our Program blog!

 Learn more about the Graduate Program in Historic Preservation faculty on our People page.